PerfectlySoft/Perfect/Connectors/mod_perfect/README.md

 # Perfect - mod_perfect - Apache 2.4 Connector
 Write me!

+## Linux Build Notes
+* cd into mod_perfect
+* make

+This will automatically install the appropriate Apache development resources if required, potentially prompting you for your sudo password.
+You must then install the produced mod_perfect.so as you would any other Apache module.

+## Configuration

-But here is a sample Apache .conf snippet.
+Here is a sample Apache .conf snippet.
 This uses mod_rewrite in order to provide extension-less URLs.

 ```
 <IfModule !perfect_module>